-Please enter the project name and applicant business/organisation name as entered onto the application form.
+Please enter the project name, applicant business name and the CCC REPF reference as entered onto the application form.

 We need to know your proposed project timescales - input the proposed start date of the project (which is the date you intend to start work on your project and start incurring eligible costs) and the proposed financial completion date (which is the date you will have completed your project, incurred all costs and have submitted your final grant claim).